metaplex-foundation/mpl-candy-guard/README.md

 }
 ```

 The `Gatekeeper` guard validates if the payer of the transaction has a _token_ from a specified gateway network &mdash; in most cases, a _token_ after completing a captcha challenge.
-The `expeire_on_use` configuration is used to indicate whether or not the token should expire after minting.
+The `expire_on_use` configuration is used to indicate whether or not the token should expire after minting.

 <details>
   <summary>Accounts</summary>